-- 7) Pitched roofs.
+- 6) Eaves.
+Eaves shall have a minimum depth of six inches to create a shadow and be discernible. - 7) Pitched roofs.
 All buildings in the Church Hill, Coe's Corner, and Professional Office Districts shall have a pitched roof. - 8) Green roofs.
 Use of "green" or vegetated roofs and incorporation of solar panel arrays is encouraged (though not required under these architectural standards) and it is understood that accommodations may be needed in the design to provide for these elements, as well as structures serving roof top agriculture.